Particular/docs.particular.net/nservicebus/hosting/index.md

 **Stopping Windows Service**

 NServiceBus gracefully shuts down the Windows Service by default.
-During a reboot of the machine, Windows will terminate the process if it takes longer than 30 seconds.
-To prevent endpoints from hanging indefinitely, this feature was also added to the NServiceBus Host itself in version 6.0.1 and now terminates the process after waiting for 30 seconds.
-This setting can be changed in the registry.
-More information [can be found here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms685149(v=vs.85).aspx).
+During a shutdown of the machine, Windows will terminate the process if it takes longer than 30 seconds.
+From version 6.0.1 of the NServiceBus Host we also support this feature for manually stopping the service, to prevent it from shutting down indefinitely.
+This setting is in the `WaitToKillServiceTimeout` key in the registry and can be changed.
+More information on the location of the registry key and how Windows deals with shutting down Windows Services, can be found on MSDN in the [Service Control Handler Function](https://msdn.microsoft.com/en-us/library/windows/desktop/ms685149.aspx) documentation.

 Related: